-With price tags that range from hundreds of thousands to millions of dollars, and varying degrees of complexity that can impact literally every business process within an organisation, ERP implementations are serious investments designed to yield a substantial, measurable return on investment (ROI).
+With price tags that range from hundreds of thousands to millions of dollars, and varying degrees of complexity that can impact literally every business process within an organization, ERP implementations are serious investments designed to yield a substantial, measurable return on investment (ROI).
 They require careful planning, aggressive change management strategies, and a solid software implementation plan in order to have a chance of succeeding.

-The rewards are rich for those who can implement a new ERP system with minimal headaches; improving decision making, centralising data management, automating business processes, and improving compliance, competitive performance, and profitability are just a few of the potential benefits.
+The rewards are rich for those who can implement a new ERP system with minimal headaches; improving decision making, centralizing data management, automating business processes, and improving compliance, competitive performance, and profitability are just a few of the potential benefits.

 Yet if the rewards are many, so are the risks.
 Case studies show complexity, miscommunication, data quality concerns, and inadequate resources can all wreak havoc on an ERP project.